 What is VPN split tunneling?

-VPNs encrypt your entire connection over the internet.
+VPNs encrypt your entire connection and internet traffic over the web.
 However, at times you may need to access your local network while protecting your connection at the same time.
 In this case, what you need is VPN split tunneling.
 It helps you have fine control of your VPN and internet connection.

 In this guide we will discuss about: